 When we look at the positive psychological traits of pink, it’s the colour that expresses compassion, nurturing, caring and empathetic love.
 This is not the exclusive domain of little girls or women.
 Empathetic love is just as much for boys as it is for girls, and is just as easily expressed by men as it is by women.

-And yet here we are in 2021, and if my Instagram post is anything to go by more and more boys are embracing pink and yet parents, like Emma, are finding themselves having to explain their son’s colour choice.
+When I first wrote this post back in March 2021, and if my Instagram post at the time was anything to go by, more and more men are embracing pink and yet parents, like Emma, were still finding themselves having to explain their son’s colour choice.